 “My favorite part of the arts program at Midtown is the amount of choice in the curriculum,” Collins said.
-“As an example, we have arts students who are taking band class, a film class and an engineering class.
+“We have arts students who are taking band class, a film class and an engineering class.
 Others take orchestra, chorus and fashion.
 Students are able to pool their knowledge and significantly expand their creativity capacity.”

 “One of the most important things I’ve learned from theater and chorus is the importance of community and trust,” Diamond-Wilding said.
 “I love how many friendships are made through theater, and how empowering it feels to be a part of a group all working towards the same end goal.”

 In addition to her involvement in theater, chorus has also been a large part of Diamond-Wilding’s life since elementary school.
 After seeing Midtown’s musical productions, she decided that she wanted to pursue pathways that combined both interests, leading her to musical theater.
-Diamond-Wilding is now in Midtown’s Mastery Treble Chorus, Midtown Voices, and Voxology, Midtown’s acapella group.
-She is also one of the chorus’ co-presidents this year.
+Diamond-Wilding participates in Midtown’s Mastery Treble Chorus, Midtown Voices, and Voxology, Midtown’s acapella group and acts as one of the chorus’s co-presidents this year.

-Another Midtown student involved in the arts program is junior Maxey Patterson.
-She is a part of the fashion pathway.
-Patterson said she is grateful for the opportunities available to her, but hopes for more funding in the future.
+Junior Maxey Patterson, a student in the fashion pathway, said she is grateful for the opportunities available to her, but hopes for more funding in the future.

-This year, Patterson’s fashion collection will be on display during Midtown’s annual fashion show.
+Patterson’s fashion collection will be displayed during Midtown’s annual fashion show on May 2.
 She was tasked with picking a theme that represents her interests.

 “Not having a [pre-determined] theme allows students to incorporate what interests them; [it] truly allows their creativity to flow and adds more diversity to our art program,” Patterson said.

 As a STEAM-certified school, Midtown focuses on engineering and sciences.
-The theatre program has found ways to incorporate STEAM through its Tech Theater pathway.
-This gives students the opportunity to build and design the sets, costumes, lights and sound for performances.
+The theatre program has found ways to incorporate those values through its Tech Theater pathway.
+Students have the opportunity to build and design the sets, costumes, lights and sound for performances.

 “On the technical side of theatre, we use geometry and engineering skills to build the sets, light color theory in a lighting design and balanced composition in the overall production design,” Collins said.
 “All of these aspects connect directly to our STEAM initiative at Midtown.”